-After the Basilica, we found a quaint place to eat dinner (per Molly’s insistence that it couldn’t feel “generic”) followed later by gelato for dessert in the Jewish quarter, known as the Ghetto.
+After the Basilica, we found a quaint place to eat dinner (per Molly’s insistence that it couldn’t feel “generic” or “touristy”) followed later by gelato for dessert in the Jewish quarter, known as the Ghetto.
 I learned that the term Ghetto referring to poorer neighborhoods originated from here, but no Ghetto I have ever “passed through” was as picturesque as this.

 As the night started to wind down we headed toward our awful pensionne.
 I walked with my friends to the hostel knowing very well that I wouldn’t be spending the night there.
 However, I didn’t want to rouse all the debate about why I wouldn’t repose in those beds again, so I just accompanied them all back to the room.
 Despite being worn out, Molly called her assistant in LA since it was daytime work hours there and started returning calls.
 It was interesting for me to eves drop and hear the stark contrast from Molly the always-about-fun-and-immature-antics girl to Molly the stern-humorless-writer’s-agent.
 Before her assistant could even complete reading a name from her phone sheet, Molly would curtly state, “Get him,” or “Next” in such a tone that one would think she was in a bitter fight with her assistant.
 However, Molly’s agent-to-assistant tone was just par for the course in the talent agency world.
 The stern, methodical quips tersely barked into the phone had a rhythmic cadence I found almost soothing.
 I was delaying thinking about where I would sleep, yes, but was also somehow entertained by Molly’s interaction with her assistant.
 It reminded me of how trivial and banal our entertainment culture lives were when taken out of context.
 Here we were, in centuries old Venice, so steeped with history and grandeur, that a call back to Los Angeles involving a conversation about a television writer’s contract clauses seemed absurd.